|ABUTA TINCTURE & TEA|

 The use of C. pareira is almost limited to the cure of discharges from the urino-genital mucous membrane.

-Sexually transmitted diseases (STD’s) such as Gonorrhea and Chlamydia, leucorrhoea (thick, whitish or yellowish vaginal discharge), and chronic inflammation of the bladder, are treated with it.
+Sexually transmitted diseases (STD’s) such as Gonorrhea and Chlamydia, leucorrhoea (thick, whitish or yellowish vaginal discharge), and chronic inflammation of the bladder, are naturally treated with it.

 Ethanolic extracts of Cissampelos pareira (Abuta) roots have been examined in various acute and chronic ulcers.